 And finally, a resurgence in the popularity of this cake is partly attributed to the 1989 film Steel Magnolias in which the groom’s cake (a southern tradition) is a red velvet cake made in the shape of an armadillo.

 So make a cake soon.
-The mix will cost you about $1.50 or even less if on sale.
-Add a can of frosting for $2 and you are set.
 A frugalista’s dream desert that will make everyone happy!

 Enjoy your next adventure, wherever it takes you!

 Backdoor Survival Tip of the Day: Have an old cake mix sitting in your panty?
 And by old I mean 3 or 4 years old – even longer.
 Well, like anything with leavening, the mix has a limited shelf life.
 But in my experience, that shelf life has nothing to do with taste and everything to do with it’s ability to rise.